Environmental stewardship

 Net zero with 2030 goals

-As an office-based business, energy use in our operations contributes to a large portion of our total carbon footprint.
-Taking actions to drive energy efficiency is one of our top agenda items in reducing the environmental impact of our business.
+As an office-based business, energy use in our operations contributes to a large portion of our scope 1 and scope 2 emissions.
+Enhancing energy efficiency is an important priority for us in reducing the environmental impact of our business.

-Biodiversity is essential for the processes that support all life on Earth.
-While embedding nature considerations into our business operations, we also collaborate with NGOs, business, and governments to help to build the systems and frameworks that will deliver the trusted information needed to underpin a nature positive transition.
-In recent years, we have supported a number of ecological restoration projects in Inner Mongolia and Hong Kong SAR, and collaborated with the World Economic Forum on The Post-2020 Global Biodiversity Framework and What it Means for Business, a white paper focusing on business-relevant targets of the post-2020 Global Biodiversity Framework (GBF).
+Nature provides the essential products and services that enable societies and economies to thrive.
+So when nature is under threat, it has an impact on all of us.
+Working with others is an important role we can play in halting and reversing nature degradation.
+We collaborate with NGOs, business, and governments to help build the systems and frameworks that will deliver the trusted information needed to underpin a nature positive transition.
+In recent years, we have been a proud supporter of ecological restoration projects in regions such as Inner Mongolia and Hong Kong SAR, and collaborated with the World Economic Forum on The Post-2020 Global Biodiversity Framework and What it Means for Business, a white paper focusing on business-relevant targets of the post-2020 Global Biodiversity Framework (GBF).

 Waste and recycling

-Although the amount of waste PwC generates is relatively small compared with other industries, it is still our responsibility to take actions to address our own waste footprint.
+Although the amount of waste PwC generates is relatively small compared with other industries, we recognise our responsibility to actively manage our waste footprint.
 Across our operations, PwC China is working to send less material to landfill and more back into the circular economy loop by developing waste prevention and waste re-use programmes.
-Beyond our ongoing initiatives with paper, coffee grounds and clothing, we are also collaborating with social enterprises and NGOs to donate, reuse, resell or recycle old furniture, used computers, plastics, metals and glass.
+Our initiatives extend beyond paper, coffee grounds, and clothing to include collaborations with social enterprises and NGOs for the donation, reuse, resale, and recycling of old furniture, used computers, plastics, metals, and glass.

 Find out more about our climate-related disclosures in the 2023 PwC China ESG Report.